What is a DPO?

 - your core activities consist of processing special category or criminal offence data (sometimes referred to as ‘sensitive data’) on a large scale.

 Businesses sometimes struggle to interpret the requirements based on the meanings of ‘core activities’, ‘regular and systematic’ and large scale.
-Whilst it can be frustrating that more direct interpretation isn’t available, a principles-based approach is required to enable the law to be applied to organisations of all types and sizes.
+Whilst it can be frustrating that a more direct interpretation isn’t available, a principles-based approach is required to enable the law to be applied to organisations of all types and sizes.
 As such, organisations must consider their specific circumstances.

 In addition, the meaning of ‘monitoring’ is often interpreted too narrowly in our experience.
 Activities to consider when thinking about monitoring include CCTV, vehicle tracking devices, workforce tracking tools, mobile device tracking, mobile app tracking functionality, cyber security monitoring, website user monitoring, online behavioural advertising and monitoring of individuals using risk screening tools and offline data.

 Remember also that both controllers and processors must designate a DPO if they meet the criteria.
-If you have outsourced an activity to a processor that meets the requirements above, then you (as controller) and they (as a processor) will most likely have to designate a DPO.
+If you have outsourced activity to a processor that meets the requirements above, then you (as controller) and they (as a processor) will most likely have to designate a DPO.
 We have seen this with property development and management organisations that outsourced public area CCTV management to a third-party processor assuming that doing so meant they didn’t need a DPO.
 In these examples, it was clear that the developer was still the controller, even if they didn’t handle the recorded video or monitor the live feeds themselves.

 What does processing personal data on a large scale mean?